I just got back from Germany. Specifically, Berlin (my new favourite place on the entire planet!)

 When wandering about parts of the city that seemed more secluded or less seen by tourists like myself, I noticed the abundance of Graffiti.
 Most people would think of this as a negative thing.
 But I find it quite interesting.
 I wonder how old the people who created it were, why did they do it?
 What were their lives like?
 I feel that art can tell us so much about a person, but also makes us ask a lot of questions; something that is key to developing as people.

 Additionally, I assume that the (probably young) artistic rebels who painted here have some serious creative talent.
 It’s a nice change to see majestic dragons on the sides of buildings instead of something basic like a tag or the word “swag”.
-One thing that made me squeal was seeing a real Haagen Dazs shop.
+One thing that made me smile was seeing a real Haagen Dazs shop.
 I love ice-cream so much!

-I got to see chunks of the Berlin wall that still stand and the Memorial to the Sinti and Roma Victims of National Socialism.
+I got to see parts of the Berlin wall that still stand and the Memorial to the Sinti and Roma Victims of National Socialism.
 It made me very upset to learn that people were killed for having customs that made them special and unique.
 Although we cannot change the choices of others or change what they did it is important that we learn from their mistakes so that terrible events like this never take place again.

 Finally I just want to thank the people of Berlin for making my trip so special and I hope I can visit again soon!